evidentlyai/evidently/CONTRIBUTING.md

 Thank you for considering contributing to Evidently!

 ## How can you contribute?
-We welcome both code and none-code contributions.
+We welcome both code and non-code contributions.
 You can:
 * Report a bug
 * Improve documentation
 * Submit a bug fix